-For CTT, this means new business opportunities when airlines upgrade their cabins.
-This is particularly true when airlines review their products with a view to maintaining a consistent experience on a given type of flight, regardless of the aircraft type.
+CTT expects many new business opportunities when airlines upgrade their cabins.
+Particularly when airlines strive to obtain commonality by maintaining a consistent experience on a given type of flight, regardless of the aircraft type.
 This is usually called harmonising the offering.
-For CTT, this relates to airlines that have elected to install cabin humidification on the A350-1000 and

-Boeing 777X, for instance.
-In 2025, four airlines are expected to take delivery of their first A350-1000 / 777X aircraft with humidifiers in the premium cabins.
-This will lead to Retrofit projects in 2024 and 2025 where humidification should be considered.
+For CTT, this relates to airlines that have selected cabin humidification on the A350-1000 and Boeing 777X, for instance.
+In 2026, more airlines are expected to take delivery of their first A350-1000 / 777X aircraft with humidifiers in the premium cabins.
+This will lead to Retrofit projects where humidification is likely to be considered.

-Increased competition
+Increased competition for premium pax

 Competition for premium passengers is another driver.
 Competition between airlines is increasing as more airlines want to compete for the market created by Emirates, Ethiad and Qatar.
-Riyadh Air, for example, has been established.
-Another example is Air India, which is aiming to transform its brand and become a premium airline.
-The objective is to become a competitive alternative for anyone wanting to fly from India directly to Europe and the US, rather than via a stopover in the Middle East as is currently the case.
-Turkish Airlines has already entered this market and wants to fly its passengers via Istanbul.
+One example is Air India, which is aiming to transform its brand and become a premium airline.
+Turkish Airlines is another airline with similar model and ambitions.

 CTT predicts that intensifying competition is driving the need to stand out, which favours the emergence of the cabin humidification market.

 This will become increasingly evident as more airlines start using aircraft with humidifiers on board in First and Business Class.

+......
 ANTI-CONDENSATION

-PIONEER IN ACTIVE MASTERING OF CONDENSATION
+PIONEER IN ACTIVE CONDENSATION CONTROL

 CTT is a pioneer and the only company with products that master condensation in aircraft.
 Aircraft are equipped as standard with passive systems designed to remove condensation.
-CTT's Anti-Condensation system solves the root-cause and reduces fuel consumption, CO2 emissions and lowers the environmental impact of aviation.
+CTT's anti-condensation systems solves the root-cause and reduces fuel consumption, CO_2 emissions and lowers the environmental impact of aviation.